kavyavannur14/Smartest_Task_Planner/README.md

 - Do NOT commit your `.env` file or API keys.
 Add `.env` to `.gitignore`.
 - If you want to test without API calls, use `DISABLE_AI=1` as shown above.

-## License

-This project is provided as-is (no license specified).
-Add a LICENSE file if you want to open-source it.